Suckling Airways: ScotAirways brand

-It was during that year that investment was secured from Brian Souter, founder and chairman of the Perth-based transport group Stagecoach and his sister Ann Gloag.
+It was during that year that a needed investment was secured from Brian Souter, founder and chairman of the Perth-based transport group Stagecoach and his sister Ann Gloag.
 Souter and Gloag purchased a 90% stake in the airline for £5m and announced its rebranding as ScotAirways.
 The Suckling family would remain in charge of the day-to-day management of the airline keeping the head office in Cambridge, while Souter became chairman.
 A rather ambitious expansion programme began, establishing a hub at London City with services to Edinburgh, Aberdeen, Inverness and Paris, and also from Inverness and Southampton to Amsterdam.

 Shortly after the September 11, 2001 attacks in the United States, the airline found itself in the midst of the crisis surrounding the aviation industry.
-Cutbacks were required for ScotAirways’ survival, and the services from Inverness, Aberdeen, Glasgow, Paris, Norwich and Cambridge were axed, some only a matter of months since their launch.
-With the abandonment of Cambridge Airport, Dundee effectively became the base for the carrier’s reservations and maintenance, while the head office remained in Cambridge.
+Cutbacks were required for survival, and the services from Inverness, Aberdeen, Glasgow, Paris, Norwich and Cambridge were axed, some only a matter of months since their launch.
+With the abandonment of Cambridge Airport, Dundee effectively became the base for the carrier's reservations and maintenance, while the head office remained in Cambridge.